RON Security and Identity Verification: How Online Notarization Stays Safe and Legal

 Identity cannot be verified

-The signer appears confused or coerced
+The signer appears confused or pressured

 Technology requirements are not met